Age-of-consent reform: United States

-As of October 16, 2020, the age of consent in each state in the United States was either 16 years of age, 17 years of age, or 18 years of age.
+As of October 16, 2020, the age of consent in each state in the United States is either 16, 17, or 18 years of age.

 Alabama

 In 2012, Alabama State Representative Mac McCutcheon sponsored a bill to raise the age of consent from 16 to 18.
 As of February 2023, the age of consent in Alabama remains 16.

 Hawaii

 In 2001, the legislature in Hawaii voted to raise the age of consent from 14 to 16.

 Georgia

 In June 2005, a bill was proposed before the General Assembly of Georgia (USA) to raise the age of consent from 16 to 18.
 The bill failed, however.

 Georgia was the most resistant state to raising its age of consent in the early 1900s.
 Georgia's age of consent was 10 years old until 1918, at which time the age of consent was raised to 14.
 After raising the age of consent in 1918, Georgia was the only state in the United States to have an age of consent lower than 16.
 Georgia's age of consent remained at 14 until 1995, when a bill proposed by senator Steve Langford to make the age of consent 16 passed.

 In 2006, following the case of Genarlow Wilson (Wilson v.
 State), aggravated child molestation was reduced to a misdemeanor with a maximum of one year in prison if the offender was under 19, the victim was either 14 or 15 years old, and the offender is no more than 48 months older than the victim.
 (Georgia penal code, 16-6-4).
-Previously aggravated child molestation (at any age) carried 5–20 years imprisonment regardless of the age difference between the victim and offender.
+Previously, aggravated child molestation (at any age) carried 5–20 years imprisonment regardless of the age difference between the victim and offender.